AEN banner

 Where can I park my car?

-Valet parking is available for $17/day.
-Self-parking is included in the resort fee - you may park in the surface lot adjacent to the hotel or in the parking garage.
-Upon check-in you'll receive a parking permit - place this on the car's dashboard.
+Valet parking is available for $35/day.
+Self-parking is $25/day – you may park in the surface lot adjacent to the hotel or in the parking garage.
+You will not receive a parking pass – to exit the parking lot show your room key to the parking lot attendant in the kiosk.

 What time is Check-in/Check-out?